pub struct Polygon<T = f64>where

 pub fn new(exterior: LineString<T>, interiors: Vec<LineString<T>>) -> Polygon<T>

-with the provided exterior LineString
+Create a new Polygon with the provided exterior LineString ring and

-interior LineString
+interior LineString rings.

-, the exterior and interior LineString
+Upon calling new, the exterior and interior LineString rings will

 be closed.